Image: DOC

 Description

-Camp host positions are for a minimum of 2 weeks and a maximum of 4 weeks.
-Each fortnight runs from Tuesday to Tuesday to allow for a hand over between incoming and outgoing hosts on Tuesday mornings, with a DOC staff member on hand.
-(First and last rosters may vary).
+Camp host positions are for a minimum of 1 week and a maximum of 3 weeks.
+Each week runs from Tuesday to Tuesday with a DOC staff member on hand for induction.

 Location